Azure/Health-Data-and-AI-Blueprint/AzureHealthDocs.md

 **NOTE** Ensure that permissions have been set correctly; see "Grant permissions in Azure Active Directory" in the deployment documentation for more information.
-The Azure Health Analytics Blueprint was designed to provide you a sample use example.
+The Azure Health AI Blueprint was designed to provide you a sample use example.
 This will consist of the following steps: